 Supporting, promoting and pushing forward all international efforts to coordinate and drive the battle is essential, as too is doing everything within our grasp at home to help the global war against climate change and pollution.

 Even now, not many people seem brave enough to face up to the consequences.
 It should be said plainly that the absolute imperative to rescue what we can of the environment will detract from the resources and options available to deal with anything and everything else in this manifesto.

 Now that the UK has left the EU (see Brexit and Beyond - a personal view) we should begin negotiations with the European Free Trade Association (EFTA), of which we were a founding member before we joined the (then) EEC.
-EFTA are members of the European trading zone, the EEA, so we would regain much of the free trade that Brexit lost.
-It would also potentially ease the complicated difficulties over fishing rights and Northern Irish cross-border trade.
+EFTA are members of the European trading zone, the EEA, so we would regain more of the free trade that Brexit lost.
+It would also potentially ease the complicated and tendentious difficulties over fishing rights and Northern Irish cross-border trade.
 But unlike the EU, EFTA is not a closed shop, so we can continue to honour our trade agreements elsewhere and to make new ones.
 Of these, the most important is the revival of old trading agreements with the Commonwealth countries, especially the Anzac nations, the Indian subcontinent and South Africa.
 We also need to pursue a trade agreement with the US.